 It is mandatory for foreigners who work in Vietnam for more than three months.
-This permit is valid up to twelve months and can be renewed afterwards.
+This permit is valid for up to twelve months and can be renewed afterward.

 A business visa is necessary only when a foreigner works in Vietnam for fewer than 3 months.
 With that being said, a work permit is not necessary for this case.

-The application of business visa will need an invitation letter from the partner company in Vietnam.
-Cekindo can serve as your invitation letter provider.
+The application for a business visa will need an invitation letter from the partner company in Vietnam.

 This document entitles a foreigner to stay in Vietnam during his or her employment.
 The residency permit has the same validity as the work permit.

 Interested in hiring a foreign worker in Vietnam?
 Make sure to read Insider Tips on Foreign Employment in Vietnam.